 A series of fortunate events

 Raimner and his family arrived in Manitoba in 2016.
 They considered a lot of options prior to moving to Canada with places like Toronto, Quebec and Saskatchewan on their list.
-Raimner spoke to a lady who told them that there were less applicants to Manitoba, so they did.
+Raimner spoke to a lady who told them that there were fewer applicants to Manitoba, so they did.

 Upon arriving, Raimner quickly learned that English was a necessity.
 “I had no English when I arrived.
 My wife had pretty good English so she was the one who started looking for a job and going through everything like going to Manitoba Start,” he said.